bhartiy/learnsellacious/pages/05.product/09.specifications/docs.md

 visible: true
 ---

-_**Specifications**_ are added to a product to describe it precisely, a detailed description of the design and material used in its making.

-**You can add specifications to a product from the following ways:**
+**_Specifications_** are added to a product to describe it precisely, a detailed description of the design and material used in its making.
+In the specifications tab are the product attributes and this tab is only available in a product when the category is selected.
+You can know more about the products attributes here.
+[What are products attributes?](https://www.sellacious.com/documentation-v2#/learn/additional-attributes/product-attributes)

-1. Go to the sellacious admin panel.
-2. Go to the shop menu and select the product catalogue from the drop down bar.
-3. Create a product.
-4. Once you create the project, save it.
-5. Open the product in the product catalogue.
-6. After opening you will see a specifications tab on the left side,open it.
-7. Fill the specification columns.
-8. Save it.
-9. Specifications of that product will be save.